frankMusacchia/Annocript/GUIDE/OUTPUT.md

 - QueryCoverage = (length of query participating in alignment minus gaps / query length)*100;
 - HitCoverage = (length of hit participating in alignment minus gaps / hit length)*100;

+The Query coverage is calculated as the length of the HSP aligning on the query divided by the length of the query multiplied per 100 to obtain a percentage.

+The Hit coverage is calculated as the length of the HSP that aligns on the HIT divided by the length of the HIT multiplied per 100 to obtain a percentage.

 **EnzymeIds**

 This value is extracted by using the file at the following link: